EetuKiiskila/WakaFree/README.md

 - Python: I have version 3.9.0 installed.
 I haven't tested any other versions.
 - Matplotlib: I have version 3.3.3 installed.
 I haven't tested any other versions.
 - NumPy: I have version 1.19.3 installed.
 Version 1.19.4 doesn't work.
 I haven't tested any other versions.
+- PyYAML: I have version 5.4.1 installed.
+I haven't tested any other versions.

 ### Installation